See in Glossary content. Use the following tips to get your build information.

-Unity WebGL does not have access to your file system, so it will not write a log file like other platforms.
-However, it will write all logging information which would normally go to the log file (such as
+Unity WebGL doesn’t have access to your file system, so it doesn’t write a log file like other platforms.
+However, it does write all logging information such as

-See in Glossary in Unity (the Development Build checkbox in the Build Settings window).
+See in Glossary checkbox).
 Development builds allow you to connect the profilerA window that helps you to optimize your game.
 It shows how much time is spent in the various areas of your game.
-For example, it can report the percentage of time spent rendering, animating or in your game logic.
+For example, it can report the percentage of time spent rendering, animating, or in your game logic.
 More info

-Debug.LogError.
-Unlike the managed stack traces which you can get when enabling Full exception support (see below), these stack traces will have mangled names, and contain not only managed code, but also the internal UnityEngine code.
+Debug.LogError, or when an exception occurs and exception support is disabled.
+Unlike the managed stack traces that can occur when you have full exception support, these stack traces have mangled names, and contain not only managed code, but also the internal UnityEngine code.

-Full exception support will also emit function names to generate stack traces for your managed code.
-So you will see stack traces in the console for uncaught exceptions and for
+Full exception support also emits function names to generate stack traces for your managed code.
+For this reason, stack traces appear in the console for uncaught exceptions and for